-- Auto - Misrepresentations in advertising or sales of new and used cars, lemons, faulty repairs, auto leasing, rentals, and towing disputes.
+- Auto -- Misrepresentations in advertising or sales of new and used cars, deceptive financing practices, defective vehicles, faulty repairs, car leasing and rentals, and towing disputes.

-- Home improvement/construction - Shoddy work, failure to start or complete the job
+- Home Improvement/Construction -- Shoddy work, failure to start or complete the job, and failure to have required licensing or registration.

-- Health products/services - Misleading claims, unlicensed practitioners, failure to deliver, and medical billing issues.
+- Health Products/Services -- Misleading claims, unlicensed practitioners, failure to deliver, and billing issues.

-- Fraud - Bogus sweepstakes and lotteries, work-at-home schemes, grant offers, fake check scams, imposter scams, and other common frauds.
+- Fraud -- Bogus sweepstakes and lotteries, work-at-home schemes, grant offers, fake check scams, impostor scams, and other common frauds.